convert Command¶

 --processing-mode many-to-one \

---extraction-contract delta \
+--extraction-contract dense \

 --use-chunking \